imshubhamkapoor/Font_Recognition/README.md

 ### How I created my dataset?

-I ran the package several times in CLI setting different parameters every time to create some variation in the dataset:
+I ran the package several times in CLI setting different parameters every time to create some distortion in the dataset:
 - Run the main file to produce basic images consisting of 70% of the dataset.

 `python run.py -c <no. of images>`

+- Run the main file to produce sine-wave distortion consisting of 10% of the dataset. -d argument which as 3 possible values:

+    0: None
+    1: Sine wave
+    2: Cosine wave
+    3: Random

+`python run.py -c <no. of images> -d <1>`

+- Run the main file to produce random wave distortion consisting of 10% of the dataset.

+`python run.py -c <no. of images> -d <3>`

 ## Files Description